RudjiGames/rprof/README.md

 Build
 ======

-MTuner SDK GENie script can generate Microsoft Visual Studio solution or makefiles for a GCC based compiler or cross compiler.
-Generating a MSVC solution is done using the following command:
+GENie script can generate Microsoft Visual Studio solution or makefiles for a GCC based compiler or cross compiler.
+Generating a MSVC solution, for example, is done using the following command:

       genie vs2017